wp-plugins/easy-listings-map/README.md

 == Changelog ==

+= 1.1.3 =

+* New : Showing specific location listings in the map by choosing desired location from Google Maps shortcode.
+* New : Adding functionality to showing Google maps inside Bootstrap, jQuery and ZozoUi tabs.

 = 1.1.2 =

 * Fix : An issue that caused google map shortcode shown on top of page content.